Learning Disentangled Representation for One-shot Progressive Face Swapping

-In what follows, we introduce the detailed network structures of ${E_{attr}}$ and ${E_{id}}$.
+We next present the detailed network structures of ${E_{attr}}$ and ${E_{id}}$.
 Thanks to recent advances in face recognition~\cite{schroff2015facenet,deng2019arcface}, the identity information can be partially represented by a vector.
-While the attribute information contains much identity-irrelevant information, which is difficult to represent using a vector.
-Thus, bottleneck residual blocks, which consist of multilevel feature maps, are appended at the end of the attribute encoder to represent the attribute information.
-Specifically, ${E_{attr}}$ contains five downsampling residual blocks and two bottleneck residual blocks.
-Compared with the downsampling residual block, the bottleneck residual block has no downsampling operations in the block.
-The identity encoder ${E_{id}}$ has six downsampling residual blocks and then a convolutional layer and a fully connected layer are appended at the end.
+In comparison, the attribute information contains much identity-irrelevant information, which is difficult to represent using a vector.
+Thus, residual bottleneck blocks, which consist of multilevel feature maps, are appended at the end of the attribute encoder to represent the attribute information.
+Specifically, ${E_{attr}}$ contains five downsampling and two bottleneck residual blocks.
+Compared with the downsampling residual block, the bottleneck residual block has no downsampling operations.
+The identity encoder ${E_{id}}$ has six downsampling residual blocks, and then a convolutional layer and a fully connected layer are appended at the end.